arustyt/wled-tools/doc/env_definition_files.md

 single presets file across multiple environments.

 ## Segments YAML file {#segments}
-# NEED TO EXPAND TO INCLUDE OTHER SEGMENT PARMS

-WLED_NAME_KEY = 'n'
-SEGMENT_START_KEY = 'start'
-SEGMENT_STOP_KEY = 'stop'
-SEGMENT_SPACING_KEY = 'spc'
-SEGMENT_GROUPING_KEY = 'grp'
-SEGMENT_OFFSET_KEY: str = 'of'

 The segments file provides a way to define WLED segments and access them by name in a presets file.
-Since it is generally only the starting and ending LED indexes that are reusable across presets,
-these segment definitions only contain the start and stop LED indexes, not effects, palettes or other segment parameters.
+It is recommended that the **segments.yaml** file be used for defining segment name and layout by only including the **n**, **start** and **stop** key value pairs.
+While it is allowed to include any WLED segment key/value pairs in the segment definitions, it is not recommended.
+Doing so will reduce the reusability of the segment definitions.

+> **NOTE:** *The **id** key should never be included in a segment definition, thus allowing the
+> segment **id**s to be generated when the presets YAML file is processed by **wled_yaml2json.py**.*

 Here is an example segments file.
 ```